 Alabama Act 2009-564 stipulates that students between the ages of 7 and 17 are required to attend public school, private school, church school, or be taught at home by a private tutor.
-Based on this law, there are specific requirements (see also the GED® Test Application for 16 and 17 Year Olds) for students, 16 and 17 years of age, who wish to take the GED® Test.
+Based on this law, there are specific requirements (see also the GED® Test Application for Students 16 and 17 Year-Old) for students, 16 and 17 years of age, who wish to take the GED® Test.

-I. Student 16 Years of Age
+I. For a Student 16 Years of Age to Take the GED® Test:

-For a sixteen year old student to take the GED® Test, state approval must be granted based on the following:
+State approval must be granted based on the following: